Christian-Garrison/mock-radar-api/README.md

 ## Usage

+1. Generate the fake data: `yarn generate`
-1. Start the JSON server: `yarn start`
+2. Start the JSON server: `yarn start`
-2. The server will be running on `http://localhost:3001`
+3. The server will be running on `http://localhost:3001`

 ## Contributing